Spose: Career

+Adopting the stage name Spose, he self-released his first album, Preposterously Dank in 2007.
+It was one of the best-selling albums at a local Bull Moose record store, which motivated him to continue making music.
 Spose released the We Smoked It All mixtape with rapper Cam Groves in 2009.
+He was named Maine's Best Hip-Hop Act at the WePushButtons Awards in 2008 and 2009.
+In 2010, he was voted Best Hip-Hop Act in Portland Phoenix's best music poll.

-In January 2010, his single, "I'm Awesome" (from his We Smoked it All mixtape), received airplay on Maine radio stations.
-In February 2010, after the song caught on in other parts of the US, Spose signed a record deal with Universal Republic Records and announced that he would begin working on a music video.
+In January 2010 his single, "I'm Awesome" from We Smoked It All, received airplay on Maine radio stations.
+In February 2010, after the song caught on in other parts of the US, Spose signed a record deal with Universal Republic and announced that he would begin working on a music video.

 In March 2010, the video was filmed in Wells at the town-owned activity center where Spose had his first concert at the age of 24.
 The video was released on April 14, 2010.
-"I'm Awesome" peaked at #37 on the Billboard Hot 100.
-"I’m Awesome" brought about his comedy hip hop style.
+"I'm Awesome" peaked at #37 on the Billboard Hot 100 and was certified gold in the United States, selling over 500,000 units.
+The song was known for its comedy hip-hop style.
 Spose later stated in an interview that he had left Universal in late 2010 without releasing anything with the label.

 On October 25, 2010, Spose announced through a series of Facebook posts (which were linked to Twitter) that he felt that We Smoked It All Vol. 2 had too many original songs to be considered a mixtape.
 Partially because of this, he decided to create a project, Happy Medium, with many original songs that were originally supposed to be on We Smoked It All Vol. 2, in addition to other material.
 He also said that new songs from Happy Medium would be released at 4:20 PM Eastern Time every Wednesday up until the release of Happy Medium.
 On December 17, 2010, Spose released Happy Medium for streaming on his Facebook page.
-The physical album was released in Bull Moose Music stores in late December 2010, and it was released on iTunes in January 2011.
+The physical album was released in Bull Moose stores in late December 2010, and it was released on iTunes in January 2011.
 We Smoked It All Vol. 2 was released intentionally on April 20, 2011, at midnight.